 Negotiating with Employees & Unions

-Using our negotiating methods can result in quality agreements, improved employee/management relationships and a better working culture with unions.
+Our negotiating methods will take your team to a higher level and result in quality agreements, improved employee/management relationships and a better overall work culture.

 Key topics covered:

 - An in-depth analysis and overview of the 2018 CA negotiating environment in New Zealand.

 - How to assess risks, opportunities and strategic options.